jaehak24/jaehak24/README.md

 - 👋 Hi, I’m @jaehak24
 - 👀 I’m interested in VR/android/unity/web/machine learning and so on
-- 🌱 I’m currently learning android studio & basic computer science
+- 🌱 I’m currently learning android studio & basic computer science % React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jaehak24@gmail.com